PARKS AND GARDENS – HONG KONG ISLAND

 The park has a marriage registry and newly-wed couples posing for photos is a common sight

 The park is also home to Cotton Tree Drive Marriage Registry and provides a scenic backdrop for newly-wed couples to pose for photographs.
 Hong Kong Sports Centre and Hong Kong Squash Centre are located in the north-west corner of the park near the Lower Peak Tram Terminus whilst the Flagstaff House Museum of Teaware is situated in the north-east corner.
-From noon until 6pm on Saturdays, Sundays and public holidays an arts fun fair operates in an outdoor area near the Flagstaff House Museum of Tea Ware with handicraft and arts service stalls selling selling pottery, straw-weaving works, dough models, paper craftworks, carving works, accessories, floral artworks, sand paintings, cloth artworks and clay works, and offering services of photography, painting, calligraphy, silhouette cutting and sketching/caricature.
+From noon until 6pm on Saturdays, Sundays and public holidays an "Arts Corner" operates in an outdoor area near the Flagstaff House Museum of Tea Ware with handicraft and arts service stalls selling selling pottery, straw-weaving works, dough models, paper craftworks, carving works, accessories, floral artworks, sand paintings, cloth artworks and clay works, and offering services of photography, painting, calligraphy, silhouette cutting and sketching/caricature.
 Larger arts fun fairs also operate in Victoria Park and Kowloon Park.

 Children learning calligraphy at Hong Kong Park's arts fun fair.
 Arts fun fairs also operate at Victoria Park and Kowloon Park